usnistgov/800-63-3/comment_help.md

     7. If you want to keep up with others comments through email and monitor future changes, make sure you choose to “Watch” the project!
     ![Watch project](assets/watch_project.png)

-If you are familiar with github you are also welcome to provide suggestions to concrete changes as a pull request (PR).
+If you are familiar with GitHub you are also welcome to provide suggestions to concrete changes as a pull request (PR).
 We prefer PRs as follows:

 1. Fork a copy of USNISTGOV/800-63-3 to your own organization/personal space.
 2. Create a branch in your fork, named specifically for the edit you propose.
 We prefer focused PR's rather than broad-sweeping updates.
-3. Issue a PR from your branch to the 'post-public-comment' branch in USNISTGOV/800-63-3.
+3. Issue a PR from your branch to the `post-public-comment` branch in USNISTGOV/800-63-3.
 4. If we intend to merge the PR, we may engage via PR reviews and request changes before completing the merge.

-Please provide information about organization and a rationale for suggested change.
+Please provide information about your organization and rationale for the suggested change.